Endoprostheticum - Short Stem Center in Mainz

 Extensive experience with short-stem prostheses

-1. Introduction: What is a short stem for a hip prosthesis?
+1. Introduction: What is a short stem in a hip prosthesis?

-The term "short-stem" refers to a special type of hip prosthesis that is less invasive than traditional long-stem prostheses.
-Short-shaft prostheses are characterized by their shorter anchoring in the femur, which largely preserves the bone and optimizes the biomechanical function of the hip joint.
-This type of prosthesis is particularly suitable for younger patients or those with good bone structure who want the hip joint to be reconstructed as naturally as possible.
+The term "short stem" refers to a specific type of hip prosthesis that is less invasive than conventional long stem prostheses.
+Short stem prostheses are characterized by their shorter anchorage in the femur, which largely preserves the bone and optimizes the biomechanical function of the hip joint.
+This type of prosthesis is particularly suitable for younger patients or those with good bone quality who desire the most natural possible reconstruction of the hip joint.

 A hip prosthesis generally consists of three components: